New York, June 26 - 27, 2018

 Chair: Julia Dabbs, Ph.D., Associate Professor of Art History, University of Minnesota

-Speakers: Maria Alambritis, Birkbeck, University of London and the National Gallery, London, Laura Brandon, Carleton University, Ottawa, Canada, Sally Deskins, Exhibits Coordinator for West Virginia University Libraries, Grace Aneiza Ali, Independent Curator, NYU, Tisch School of the Arts, New York
+Speakers: Maria Alambritis, Birkbeck, University of London and the National Gallery, London, Laura Brandon, Carleton University, Ottawa, Canada, Sally Deskins, Exhibits Coordinator for West Virginia University Libraries, and Grace Aneiza Ali, Assistant Professor/Faculty Fellow in the Department of Art & Public Policy, Tisch School of the Arts, NYU, and a Curator and Editor

 Women Art Dealers 1940-80